Self-Efficacy and Readiness for Transition from Pediatric to Adult Care in Sickle Cell Disease

 Conclusions: The TIP-RFT assessment, along with measures of self-efficacy and stress, appear to be useful measures of overall transition readiness for youth and young adults with SCD.
 Future studies should evaluate whether self-management skill development and health outcomes are indeed affected by programs to improve readiness for transition from pediatric to adult care.

-Treadwell, Marsha, Shirley Johnson, India Sisler, Mathew Bitsko, Ginny Gildengorin, Rogelio Medina, Fernando Barreda, Kimberly Major, Joseph Telfair, Wally R. Smith.
+Treadwell, Marsha, Shirley Johnson, India Sisler, Matthew Bitsko, Ginny Gildengorin, Rogelio Medina, Fernando Barreda, Kimberly Major, Joseph Telfair, Wally R. Smith.

 "Self-Efficacy and Readiness for Transition from Pediatric to Adult Care in Sickle Cell Disease."